The original Northern Powerhouse

 In front of the Institute is Victoria Gardens.
 The area was totally refurbished in 2011 as the flagship project of the M&S Greener Living Spaces initiative, celebrating their birth in Leeds Kirkgate Market over 125 years ago.

 We walk past the Leeds Art Gallery to stand alongside perhaps Leeds’ most famous building and symbol of the Victorian age, the Leeds Town Hall (1853).
 It was built by architect Cuthbert Brodrick, and opened by Queen Victoria, highlighting its status as an important civic structure.
-It is a Grade I listed building and was used as a model for civic buildings across Britain and the British Empire.
+It is a Grade I listed building and became a model for civic buildings across Britain and the British Empire.

 The loyal address to Queen Victoria by the Town Hall Committee shows just how important the project was to civic pride: “We venture to hope that so excellent a judge of art as Your Majesty may find something to approve in the Hall in which we are now for the first time assembled, and may well be pleased to see a stirring and thriving seat of English industry embellished by an edifice not inferior to those stately piles which still attest opulence of the great commercial cities of Italy and Flanders.”